Q: I’d like to start Aikido. What do I do?

 Q: I’d like my child to start Aikido.
 What do I do?

-There is a daily training fee allowing you train at any dojos any number of times for one day which can be paid at any dojo.
+There is a daily training fee of 1,650 yen allowing you train at any dojos any number of times for one day, which can be paid at any dojo.
 Casual visitors, as well as people coming for a period of intense training, are most welcome.
 If you’re coming for a week or longer period, please consult us about the possibility of paying the monthly fee.

 Please check the Calendar in advance to see if there are any public holidays or events.
 You may wish to train with Suganuma Sensei only for him to be visiting another dojo.

 Our training style is relaxed, friendly and considerate of others and safety with a focus on gentle, precise technique.
-Advanced members are always happy to train with you at your level.
+Advanced members are always happy to train with you at your level and desired intensity.
 We have had visitors who have from only a few months training up to those who have over 50+ years of practice visit.